greetingsog/threat-hunting-scenario-tor-/README.md

 Searched `DeviceNetworkEvents` table for any indication that the TOR Browser was used to establish an outgoing connection over commonly known and used TOR ports (`9150`, `9151`, `9050`, `9001`, `9030`).

-At `2025-10-23T18:54:25.0505537Z`, the account azurelinko on the device "og-vm-mde9" initiated the TOR Browser's custom version of Firefox (`firefox.exe`).
+At `2025-10-23T18:54:25.0505537Z`, the account "azurelinko" on the device "og-vm-mde9" initiated the TOR Browser's custom version of Firefox (`firefox.exe`).
 This program successfully established a connection to the local machine (`127.0.0.1`) on the dedicated TOR control port `9151`.
 This action confirms that the Firefox component was connecting to and preparing to manage the local TOR service, which is a signature step in starting the TOR Browser Bundle.

-At `2025-10-23T18:55:23.1560397Z`, the user account azurelinko on the device "og-vm-mde9" ran the TOR anonymity program (`tor.exe`) directly from their desktop.
+At `2025-10-23T18:55:23.1560397Z`, the user account "azurelinko" on the device "og-vm-mde9" ran the TOR anonymity program (`tor.exe`) directly from their desktop.
 The program successfully established a connection to a public TOR relay node located at the IP address `88.99.27.141` using the dedicated TOR communication port `9001`.
 This log confirms the intentional and successful use of the TOR network by the user.
 There were a couple other connections to sites over port `443`.

 **Query used to locate events:**